Dates set for Paint the Pavement project, dedication of historical marker for 1906 lynchings - Salisbury Post

 Members of the Public Art Committee discussed details of each project during a virtual meeting held Monday.
 The historical marker’s dedication is planned for Aug.
 6, and the first Paint the Pavement project tentatively is scheduled for July 25.
 Depending on the supply of pavement paint, the July 25 event could be postponed to a later date, said city urban design planner Alyssa Nelson.

-Work for the Paint the Pavement project began in the fall after city council members agreed to move forward with a downtown mural depicting the diversity and vibrancy of Salisbury.
+Work for the Paint the Pavement project began in the fall shortly after city council members agreed to move forward with a downtown mural depicting the diversity and vibrancy of Salisbury.
+Local artist Taylor Ellerbee and attorney Whitney Wallace Williams then launched a grassroots effort for the project, modeled from Charlotte’s project in 2017.
 A subcommittee of the Public Art Committee in May selected five paintings from 32 submissions to be featured.

 The paintings will be on five crosswalks within Salisbury’s Railwalk Arts District — four at the intersection of Kerr and Lee streets and one at the mid-block crossing on East Kerr Street next to Lee Street theatre.
 The paintings would become city property because they’re located in the public right-of-way.

-Note: UPDATED: County Commissioner Craig Pierce arrested for DWI